Climate Change Denial: An Analogy on Consensus

 "Ha!"
 You may say, "but it's not 97%!"

 What if your cardiologist told you that, based on the multiple tests she had conducted, you were on the road to an eventual heart attack.
 What would you say?

 So she tries.
-To begin with, she says several lifestyle indicators put you at higher risk.
+First, she says several lifestyle indicators put you at higher risk.
 You are thirty pounds overweight for your age and lead a sedentary lifestyle.
 Your diet is unhealthy, full of foods rich in saturated fat and cholesterol.
 Moreover, moving beyond these lifestyle indicators, she tells you the troubling results of some tests that confirm her suspicions.
-Your blood pressure is 160/100, your LDL cholesterol is 190, and the electrocardiogram and MRI tests showed some disturbing anomalies in your heart that warrant further testing.
+Your blood pressure is 160/100.
+Your LDL cholesterol is 190.
+The electrocardiogram and MRI tests showed some disturbing anomalies in your heart that warrant further testing.
 Your doctor tells you are in danger, maybe not right now, but sometime in the coming years if you don't make some significant changes.

 The other dissenter is a charming, retired cardiologist who supplements his income as a paid consultant to Frito Lay and KFC.
-He waves off the concerns of the other 8 cardiologists as excessive fear-mongering from a bunch of know-it-alls who don't know nearly as much as they think.
+He waves off the other eight cardiologists' concerns as excessive fear-mongering from a bunch of know-it-alls who don't know nearly as much as they think.
 He tells you that he has eaten fried chicken and potato chips his whole life with no health problems at all.
 Don't worry about it, he assures you.
 You only live once, so don't live in fear!